ppkgtmm/hotel-bookings-etl/README.md

 4. Optionally, click on any dag name to monitor it while running

-Fact tables are now populated after ensuring existence of required dimesions and staging area is cleaned up to reduce storage consumption upon successful completion of the pipelines which are triggered daily
+Upon successful completion of the pipeliness, fact tables will be populated and staging area will be cleaned up to reduce storage consumption

 #### Tear down